Russ Finsterwald: Coaching career

 During the fall of 1920, Finsterwald returned to Ohio University as the coach of the school's football team.
 He coached the team from 1920 to 1922 and compiled a 13–10–1 record.
 Finsterwald also coached the Ohio Bobcats men's basketball team from 1920 to 1922, leading the team to a 34–6 record.

-Family and later years
+Family and later life

 Finsterwald died in 1962 in Athens, Ohio, at age 65.
 In 1965, he was posthumously inducted into the Ohio University Athletic Hall of Fame.
 His son, Dow Finsterwald, became a professional golfer, won the 1958 PGA Championship, and was inducted into Ohio University Athletic Hall of Fame four years after his father.